leonlinsx/minimal-mistakes/_posts/2021-04-10-algorithms-life.md

   <p align="center"><iframe src="https://avoidboringpeople.substack.com/embed" frameborder="0" scrolling="no"> </iframe></p>
 </div>

-## Main
+## Algorithms in life

-I recently re-read [Algorithms to Live By](https://algorithmstoliveby.com/ "algo"), a book by Brian Christian and Tom Griffiths on how algorithms can help us deal with daily life better.
+I recently re-read [Algorithms to Live By](https://algorithmstoliveby.com/ "algo"), a book by Brian Christian and Tom Griffiths on how algorithms can help us be more effective in our lives.
 Having [picked up programming last year,](https://avoidboringpeople.substack.com/p/avoid-boring-people-in-2020-be8 "prog") I got more out of this time around.

 An algorithm is a process, and you can think of it as instructions to follow to complete some task.
 For example, learning how to add numbers together is a simple algorithm \[1\].

-You can imagine more complex instructions that can calculate results for other problems in life.
+More complex instructions can calculate results for other problems in life.
 Interest rates, web search rankings, or social media feeds are all based on the output of algorithms.
 The book goes through many such algorithms, and relates them to problems you might face personally.

-It's too difficult to explain every algorithm they mention \[2\], so instead I'll be doing short highlights from some of them, and usually concentrating on the qualitative, not quantitative takeaways.
+It's too difficult to explain every algorithm they mention \[2\], so instead I'll be doing short highlights from some, and usually concentrating on the qualitative, not quantitative takeaways.

 Also, most of the algorithms rely on certain assumptions; rather than specify that every time, take that as a given when reading.
 I'll add some of the assumptions in footnotes for those interested.